denisix/expenny/README.md

 ![Logo](/icons/96.png)

-# expenses
+# expenny
-App to track your expenses, uses
+App to track your expenses, revenues, loans, todo (with ability to share with other person)

+Based on:
 * Meteor :thumbsup:
 * React :thumbsup: